List of Abbott Elementary characters: Ayesha Teagues

 Ayesha is Janine's distant sister who she has a struggle with getting to visit her.
-She is first mentioned during "The Principals Office" when Janine expresses her relationship with Ayesha to Melissa in an attempt to rekindle her relationship with her sister, and later during "Fight" where Janine calls Ayesha asking her to visit.
+She is first mentioned during "Principal's Office" when Janine expresses her relationship with Ayesha to Melissa in an attempt to rekindle her relationship with her sister, and later during "Fight" where Janine calls Ayesha asking her to visit.
+Ayesha is considered to be less talented compared to Janine, a Penn State University alumni, which results in sibling rivalry between them.
 She ultimately appears in a FaceTime call during "Valentine's Day", when Janine calls Ayesha for her birthday with the company of Jacob.